 Even though it is more common in larger breeds, hip dysplasia affects many Cocker Spaniels as well.
 It is a common genetic canine joint problem.
 It involves an improper formation of hip joints, which can lead to decreased mobility and a loss of muscle mass.

 It is treatable either with an operation, or, in less extreme cases, through diet and exercise.
-The supplements of glucosamine and chondroitin can help with the symptoms, whereas omega-3 fatty acids help with the inflammation.
+The food rich in glucosamine and chondroitin can help with the symptoms, whereas omega-3 fatty acids help with the inflammation.

 Cocker Spaniels as a breed have a higher chance of developing epilepsy.
 It can develop as a reaction to something they ate, which you can prevent that by keeping them away from poisonous materials.
 Epilepsy can also be a genetic disorder, and in that situation, you may need to consult your vet.